 Draft copies of a paper with supporting citations is available by emailing firstname.lastname@example.org.
-This paper will be published by Cambridge Scholars in the United Kingdom in 2018 as a chapter in Gordon, L. (Ed).
+This paper was published by Cambridge Scholars in the United Kingdom in 2018 as a chapter in Gordon, L. (Ed).
 Invisible children: Contemporary research and analysis on the children of prisoners.

 New Book by Michael Trout